PlatinumVoyager/SpyGazer/README.md

 * [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - for the user-interface, files are hosted statically by SPYGAZER.
 * `gevent`, `geventwebsocket` - for server-side request routing throughout the front-end (Bottle) web application server.
 * Client-side Javascript for communicating with the python WSGI websocket server.
-* Designed for deployment on **personal, lab, or red team subnets**
+* Designed for deployment on **personal, lab, or red team subnets**.
-* Embedded HTTP server logic with a dynamic frontend
+* Embedded HTTP server logic with a dynamic frontend.
-* Lightweight footprint and highly customizable modules
+* Lightweight footprint and highly customizable modules.
 * Made with ❤️

 ## 📜 Ethical Use Policy